poshaughnessy/llama-vision/README.md

-# Llama Detector
+# Llama Vision

-_In progress..._

-A web page that detects llamas through your camera.
+A website that detects llamas through your camera.

 ## Instructions